mripv6/piperInstall/README.md

 Others are working on scripts to use with
 Windows 11, which probably makes more sense because N1MM also runs under Windows and users aren't likely to have multiple computers.
-I used my Linux computer because it has more horse power.
-Plus, I have some other AI based projects in mind.
-I considered using Docker, but decided to avoid the extra work.
+My linux computer has more horse power and I have some other AI based projects in mind.

 Consult the file piper-stu.txt for detailed information.
-I started with instructions from K3CT and built from there.
-Claude AI was a big help.
-I still had to troubleshoot, but it would have taken weeks for me to write them from scratch.
-Also, thanks to PE1EEC for his help and conversion script.
+K3CT's instructions served as a starting point.
+Claude AI was a big help, but I still had to troubleshoot.
+It would have taken weeks for me to write them from scratch.
+Thanks to PE1EEC for his help and checkpoint conversion script.

 If you get stuck, consult my extensive notes in docs/piper-stu.txt.
 There are little tidbits in there that may help.

 A note about running under WSL - The installation script, checkpoint conversion script and the training command all work under WSL.
 The WAV recording utility does NOT without a lot of work.
-So you may want to use K3CT's recording script.
+So you may want to use K3CT's recording script or Audacity.
 If you do, the wav directories are different.
 See the note in the recording section below.

+The basic steps are:

+- Clone the Repo
+- Install the environment
+- Convert the check point file
+- Record the wav files
+- Train the model
+- Test

 # Clone this Repo